bufbuild-ru/docs/docs/reference/inputs/index.md

 ### format option

-The `format` option can be used on any input string to override the derived format.Examples:
+The `format` option can be used on any input string to override the derived format.

+Examples:

 - `path/to/file.data#format=binpb` explicitly sets the format to `binpb`.
 By default this path would be interpreted as `dir` format.
 - `https://github.com/googleapis/googleapis#format=git` explicitly sets the format to `git`.
 In this case however, note that `https://github.com/googleapis/googleapis.git` has the same effect; the `.git` suffix is used to infer the format (see below for derived formats).